gaseri/website/docs/en/blog/posts/2024-05-28-serverless-url-redirects-using-javascript-on-github-pages.md

 - lines 22--36 handle [MoinMoin-powered wiki](../../../hr/povijest.md#moinmoin) link hierarchy, with all historical name changes taken into account,
 - lines 37--42 handle two applications used in teaching [Computer Networks](../../../hr/nastava/kolegiji/RM.md), [Computer Networks (RiTeh)](../../../hr/nastava/kolegiji/RM-RiTeh.md), and [Computer Networks 2](../../../hr/nastava/kolegiji/RM2.md) (obviously, JavaScript will not be executed when accesed via [cURL command-line interface](../../../hr/nastava/materijali/curl-protokoli-aplikacijske-razine.md), but the hint about the correct URI in the output should be fairly obvious),
 - lines 43--44 handle our internal instance of [Moodle](https://moodle.org/) that got replaced by [Srce](https://www.srce.unizg.hr/)'s, and
-- lines 11 and 47 ensure that all other requests, i.e. not matched by any of the rules above, get redirected to [the network operations center](https://noc.miletic.net/).
+- lines 11 and 47 ensure that all other requests, i.e. not matched by any of the rules above, get redirected to [the Croatian home page](https://gaseri.org/hr/).

 And that's it!
 Sure, we can extend it further to also handle renamed pages and moved files by adding nested `if`s, but this is working well enough for the most of the URIs that we care about.
 It is also interesting to note that [Google recognizes the redirects](https://www.google.com/search?q=site%3Ainf2.uniri.hr), despite the HTTP 404 status code returned by the `GitHub.com` server and the need to execute JavaScript while crawling to figure out the destination URI.